 Weightlifting sometimes gets a negative reputation for being bad for your heart, joints and health in general, is there any truth to it?

-There are a few common misconceptions about weightlifting floating around in the popular knowledge domain about the negative affects of lifting weights.
+There are a few common misconceptions about weightlifting floating around in the popular knowledge domain about the negative effects of lifting weights.
 So what is the truth and what is just myth?

 Is weightlifting bad for your health?